rodekruis/IBF-drought-pipeline/README.md

 # IBF Drought Pipeline

+## Overview
+The IBF Drought Pipeline updates the IBF Drought Portal based on predefined trigger thresholds derived from various drought indicators.
+The current implementation uses the Seasonal Rainfall Forecast from ECMWF (European Centre for Medium-Range Weather Forecasts).
+Two specific indicators serve as drought trigger thresholds:
+1. 1-month Seasonal Rainfall Forecast (configured as `seasonal_rainfall_forecast`).
+2. 3-month Aggregated Seasonal Rainfall Forecast (configured as `seasonal_rainfall_forecast_3m`).

+> **Note:** In some countries, the rainy season may exceed 3 months.
+However, ECMWF forecasts for lead times longer than 3 months are typically less reliable for many regions.

+The pipeline assesses whether forecasted rainfall falls below the lower tercile threshold (i.e., the 33rd percentile) to determine if a region is at risk for drought conditions as outlined in the EAPs.

-## Option 1: Running the Drought Pipeline with Poetry
+## Running the Drought Pipeline
+### Option 1: With Poetry
-1. Fill in the secrets in .env.example and rename the file to .env; in this way, they will be loaded as environment variables
+1. Fill in the secrets in .env.example and rename the file to .env; in this way, they will be loaded as environment variables.
+Consider using only secrets of your __test__ environment for non-production purpose.
 2. Install requirements
    ```
    pip install poetry
    poetry install --no-interaction
    ```
-3. Run the pipeline with `python drought_pipeline.py` or `poetry run python drought_pipeline.py`
+3. Run the pipeline : `python drought_pipeline.py` or `poetry run python drought_pipeline.py` with relevant arguments below.
    ```
    Usage: drought_pipeline.py [OPTIONS]